neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/trusted-by-design_part3.md

 **Every unreported bug and unrequested feature is a missed opportunity**—not only for the developers but for everyone seeking answers in that repository.
 That loss is largely invisible.
 But you're also missing out on the greatest joy of open-source development: like-minded strangers who volunteer to solve your problems.
 Strangers will pick up issues more often than you think.
 Some will turn into regular contributors, long-term collaborators, or even friends.
 People are the engine of open-source, and they are attracted by interesting problems.
 Give them—and your project—a chance by writing things down.

-## Pull requests as an open workshop
+## Building collaboratively

+Capturing ideas is the first step.
+The next is turning them into working code—and that process can be just as open.

 Pull requests are a workflow for contributing to a software project.
 They allow anyone to create a copy of the codebase, make changes, and propose those changes to be merged back into the original.
 That proposal is the [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/),[^merge-request] and it's typically accompanied by a description documenting why the changes were made and what they accomplish.
 Maintainers review them and can approve outright, reject, or ask for changes before merging. **It's like scientific peer review, but for code and at a much faster pace**.
 Imagine writing your manuscript in a public Google doc, with reviewers suggesting changes line-by-line and anyone in the world being able to chime in with a comment.
 It sounds chaotic, but it's probably the most effective collaboration workflow ever invented.

-If issues are a scratchpad for jotting down ideas, **pull requests are the workshop where ideas become code.** You may feel the urge to work behind closed doors and only emerge when the pie is baked.
+**Pull requests are where ideas become code.** You may feel the urge to work behind closed doors and only emerge when everything is polished.
 But just like with issues, every private process is a missed opportunity for learning, collaboration, and trust-building.
 Open the doors and let anyone peek in, ask questions, and suggest improvements throughout.

 ::: {tip}
 If you want to see an example, check out the [pull request proposing this very blogpost](https://github.com/neuroinformatics-unit/neuroinformatics-unit.github.io/pull/240).